-When a task is dispatched, its user stack pointer becomes active and is used for normal stack operations.
-When an interrupt occurs or a task makes a system call (enters supervisor state through a TRAP instruction), the interrupt stack is activated.
-Interrupt and system processing, therefore, do not add to user stack size requirements, except that space (66 bytes) must be available on each task's user stack to save its data and address registers, program counter, and status register while the task is not executing (see Section 4.14 on page 102).
+When any task is dispatched, its saved stack pointer value is stored in the hardware stack pointer.
+This space is used for all stack operations until a new task is dispatched.
+Thus when an interrupt occurs or a task makes a system call (enters supervisor state through a TRAP instruction), the current task stack remains in effect.
+Exception processing, therefore, adds to each task's stack size requirements.
+Protogate recommends that 0x1000 bytes of stack be allocated for each user task.

+When a task is not running, the latest 66 bytes of its stack are occupied by the saved values of its data registers, address registers, program counter, and status register (see Section 4.14 on page 102).